sigopt/sigopt-examples/parallel/README.md

 SigOpt augments your existing model training pipeline, suggesting parameter configurations to maximize any online or offline objective, such as AUC ROC, model accuracy, or revenue.
 You only send SigOpt your metadata, not the underlying training data or model.

-SigOpt is available for a [30 day free trial](https://sigopt.com/signup), and is avaialable [free forever for academic users](https://sigopt.com/edu).
+SigOpt is available for a [30 day free trial](https://sigopt.com/signup), and is available [free forever for academic users](https://sigopt.com/edu).